Silent Sam: 2017–2018

 Folt stated that if UNC could remove the statue it would, but was prohibited by the 2015 law cited above.
 Cooper responded to Spellings, saying UNC could remove the statue if there was "a real risk to public safety," but did not himself say that the risk existed.
 Folt replied that despite the governor's advice, the university did not think it could say it was a "risk to public safety" in the sense intended by the 2015 law, which refers to "a building inspector or similar official" making that determination, "where the statue itself poses a physical hazard."
 As put on a separate occasion, "UNC...doesn't agree that it's received the green light by anyone with authority to relocate the statue."
-Removal will require legislative action.
+Removal would require legislative action.
 Folt received considerable criticism from UNC-CH students and faculty for not taking a stronger position on the removal of Silent Sam.

 UNC's board of governors also criticized Folt for her request of the Governor, saying that the request "was a 'wholly unacceptable' unilateral decision by Spellings and Bissette".
 They said the letter to the governor should have been reviewed and approved by the entire board, instead of only the board's committee chairs.
-They said they would not have given their approval to send the letter to Cooper. ...
+They said they would not have given their approval to send the letter to Cooper.
 "The letter exuded a weakness and hand wringing that does not accurately reflect the Board's opinion about how the potential of campus unrest should be treated", said the letter, which was dated August 22.
-According to UNC-CH officials, "any petition to the North Carolina Historical Commission requesting the removal of the statue would have to come from the UNC System Board of Governors.
+According to UNC-CH officials, "any petition to the North Carolina Historical Commission requesting the removal of the statue would have to come from the UNC Board of Governors.
 That body has shown no public interest in doing so at this point."